Mental Capacity Act 2005

-The Mental Capacity Act 2005 (c 9) is an Act of the Parliament of the United Kingdom applying to England and Wales.
+The Mental Capacity Act 2005 (c.
+9) is an act of the Parliament of the United Kingdom applying to England and Wales.
 Its primary purpose is to provide a legal framework for acting and making decisions on behalf of adults who lack the capacity to make particular decisions for themselves.

-Key features of the Act
+Key features of the act

 The five statutory principles

-The five principles are outlined in the Section 1 of the Act.
-These are designed to protect people who lack capacity to make particular decisions, but also to maximise their ability to make decisions, or to participate in decision-making, as far as they are able to do so.
+The five principles are outlined in Section 1 of the act.
+These are designed to protect people who lack capacity to make particular decisions and to maximise their ability to make decisions and participate in decision-making, as far as they are able to do so.